 Now hopefully I haven't forgotten anything!
 Please share what you use for supplies and equipment; I'd love to hear how I could do things better or simpler.
 And if you have questions, please leave them in the comments.
 I'll be returning with part 3 (Raw Cheese Benefits) of this series next Wednesday, so stay tuned.

 Want to learn more about raw cheesemaking?
-Check out a GNOWFGLINS membership which includes access to a complete Cultured Dairy & Basic Cheese eCourse, including videos and print tutorials for everything from sour cream and yogurt to a variety of simple cheeses.
+Check out a GNOWFGLINS membership which includes access to a complete Cultured Dairy & Basic Cheese module, including dozens of videos and print tutorials for everything from sour cream and yogurt to a variety of simple cheeses.